Federal Reasonable Accommodation Lawyer Serving Employees Nationwide

 If you are a disabled federal employee with mental or physical disabilities and require reasonable accommodations in the workplace, our legal team is dedicated to helping you with federal claim filing procedures in order to obtain the outcome you desire.
-With over 60 years of collective experience, our Houston federal reasonable accommodation lawyer at Pines Federal possesses a comprehensive understanding of Texas and federal laws to help you navigate through any legal complexities related to your case.
+With over 60 years of collective experience, our federal reasonable accommodation lawyers at Pines Federal possesses a comprehensive understanding of federal laws to help you navigate through any legal complexities related to your case.
 Reach out today.

 - Why Choose Pines Federal?

 - Does the Federal Government Consider Me Disabled?

 - What is a “Qualified” Federal Employee for a Disability Reasonable Accommodation Request

 Reasonable accommodations allow a person with disabilities to perform their job by having the employer make accommodations to either the hiring process, the job, the way the job is done, or the work environment.
 Accommodations are considered reasonable if they don’t create a direct threat or hardship to any other workers.

 Under federal law, federal agencies are required to provide reasonable accommodation to qualified employees with disabilities unless doing so would cause undue hardship.
 The right to reasonable accommodations for both employees and applicants is protected by Title I of the Americans with Disabilities Act of 1990, also known as the ADA.
 The ADA and the reasonable accommodations clause aim to combat discrimination and ensure that individuals with disabilities have equal employment opportunities.
 Section 501 of the Rehabilitation Act of 1973 applies the ADA to federal employees.